Amirali-Khamseh/WatchBox/README.md

 # WatchBox
 ### Modern JavaScript-Based Application for Previewing Latest Movies and Shows
 Discover the latest movies and TV shows with our modern JavaScript-based application, designed to provide previews and detailed information.
-Built on the TMDB API, this application offers an up-to-date and seamless entertainment experience.
+Built on the top of the TMDB API, this application offers an up-to-date and seamless entertainment experience.

 ### Features :